Updated on: Feb 8th, 2023

 |Fine||In all three cases|

-For more details please read our article on prosecution.
+These punishments are applicable along with monetary penalty.
+For more details please read our article on the prosecution.

 Any offence under GST for which penalty is not specifically mentioned will be liable to a penalty extending Rs.
 25,000.

 This will be beneficial to businesses, especially SMEs, who may make genuine mistakes especially in the first few months of GST implementation.
 Being penalized for genuine errors will be a hard blow to the SMEs who do not have as many resources as the larger organizations to adapt to GST.

 These rules of penalty are generally the same in all laws whether tax laws or contract law or any other law.